 Simultaneous to my coursework as a broadcast journalism student at NYU, I studied The Great American Songbook weekly at the university's jazz vocal workshop.
 I found I didn’t have to work all that hard to prepare and memorize lyrics.
 All the standards had sunk in years before in the Cadillac!

 I began working in lounges and clubs in and around New York City honing my personal style, working with several of the city’s most renowned jazz guitarists including Gene Bertoncini, Howard Alden, Frank Vignola, Paul Meyers, Roni Ben-Hur, Joe Cohn and John Hart.

-I'm a storyteller and take my lead from vocalists Nancy Wilson, Peggy Lee, Carmen McRae, Shirley Horne, Sheila Jordan and Julie London -- to name a few.
+I'm a storyteller and take the lead from my favorite vocalists including Nancy Wilson, Peggy Lee, Carmen McRae, Shirley Horne, Sheila Jordan, Julie London and Irene Kral -- to name a few.
 Jazz, and these singers in particular, taught me that you can be as powerful in a whisper as you can be in full-voice.
 Just mean what you sing, tell a story.